Certain industrial processes and activities which have the potential to cause pollution are required to have an Environmental permit to operate.

 These processes are split into three categories: Part A(1), Part A(2) and Part B.

 Schedule 1 Part 2 of the Environmental Permitting (England and Wales) Regulations 2010identifies those processes that require a permit and also into which category [Part A(1), A(2) or B] the process falls.
 Permits covering Part A(1) and Part A(2) sites will consider issues such as: emissions to air, land, water and energy and water usage.
 Part B permits only consider emissions to air.

 Who issues the permit?

-For Part A(2) and Part B processes your local council issues the permit and you can contact them using the details below.
-The Department for the Environment, Food and Rural Affairs (Defra) has produced a series of process and sector guidance notes (opens in a new window) that explain all the potential releases from specific industrial processes and the best available techniques for preventing or reducing the impact of emissions.
+For Part A(2) and Part B processes your local council issues the permit.
+The Department for the Environment, Food and Rural Affairs (Defra) has produced a series of process and sector guidance notes that explain all the potential releases from specific industrial processes and the best available techniques for preventing or reducing the impact of emissions.
 The notes also suggest conditions to be included within permits.